Why is WordPress website maintenance important?

 Fortunately, there is a large WordPress community out there to counter these hackers.
 And because WordPress is open source software, there are lots of eyes on the source code checking for security vulnerabilities.
 There’s a WordPress protocol in place whereby anybody spotting a security vulnerability will report this privately to the core WordPress team, or the developer of the theme or plugin affected, which enables the developer to resolve the issue and release an updated version of the software.

-The steps in the 5 point maintenance agenda are:
+The steps in the 5 point maintenance plan are:

 - Check the backups are running on schedule